-- ✓ Sit while doing these exercises.

-- ✓ Sit up straight; no slouching!

-- ✓ Start by repeating each exercise 2 to 3 times.

-- ✓ Work up to doing each exercise 10 times.

-- ✓ Try to do the exercises several times each day.

-- ✓ Do all exercises slowly.
+- Sit up straight no slouching - Start by repeating each exercise 2 to 3 times.
+Work up to doing each exercise 10 times. - Try to do the exercises several times each day - Do all exercises slowly

-Ankle pumps
+Ankle Pumps

-Move each foot up and down like you are pressing down and lifting up on a car's gas pedal.
+Move each foot up and down like you are pressing down and lifting up on a car's gas pedal

-Ankle circles
+Ankle Circles